Thanh-WuTan/edu-flask-db-project/README.md

 **Instructor Role:**
-- Add or remove students from their teaching courses.
+- Add students to their teaching courses.
 - View the list of students enrolled in their courses.